 1. Enhancing & Maintaining Motivation to Quit – Helps you identify and keep up with your reasons to stop gambling.
 Why do you want to stop – what will keep you focused on that goal?

 2. Coping with Urges – Dealing with urges is part of recovery.
-SMART has tools designed to help our members cope with urges.
+SMART has tools designed to help you cope with your urges to gamble.

 3. Managing Problems – We frequently turn to our addictive behaviors (like gambling addiction) to either escape from or avoid addressing problems.
-SMART Recovery participants learn problem-solving tools to help them manage challenges along the way.
+SMART helps you learn problem-solving tools to help you manage challenges along the way.

-4. Lifestyle Balance – SMART give members skills to help balance both short and long-term goals, pleasures and needs that were once out of balance.
+4. Lifestyle Balance – SMART helps you develop skills to help balance both short and long-term goals, as well as pleasures and needs that were once out of balance.

 Where can I go from here?